Pittsburgh Criminal Attorney

 The accomplished founder of our criminal defense law firm brings more than 25 years of experience, negotiating skills and litigation prowess to the defense of every individual accused of a crime in both adult and juvenile courts, regardless of whether it involves drug trafficking, sex offenses, Internet crimes, violent crimes, assaults, DUI, traffic violations, white collar crimes or underage drinking.
 Don’t trust your future to an inexperienced, immature or generic attorney who claims to practice criminal or DUI defense.
 The stakes are too high and the consequences are potentially permanent and life-changing.

 We invite you to read the testimonials of many of our satisfied clients and let them tell you their personal experiences in being represented by Gary E. Gerson.
 We offer free initial consultations at our Pittsburgh law offices or in the privacy of your home.
-To speak directly to Pittsburgh criminal defense lawyer Gerson 24/7, call locally at 412-219-6875.
+To speak directly to Pittsburgh criminal attorney Gerson 24/7, call locally at 412-219-6875.
 If you prefer, feel free to reach out to us by email.